From Shabby to Respectable - The Hames Legacy

 by Kelly Bryant

-Hames Mobile Homes, Inc. (now Hames Homes LLC) is a family-owned manufactured housing[i] business headquartered in Marion, Iowa.
+Hames Mobile Homes, Inc. (now Hames Homes LLC) is a family-owned manufactured housing[i] business headquartered in Cedar Rapids, Iowa.
 The company originated as a franchise in 1969 under the business name of Homestead Mobile Homes.
 The President, Curt Hames, and the Vice President, Norma Hames, purchased the franchise from Brown Enterprises of Joplin, Missouri.
 With Brown’s assistance, Curt and Norma were able to establish their first sales center at 640 Marion Blvd.
 More than forty years later, Curt and Norma Hames- more commonly referred to as “Hames – the Homes People” have been revolutionizing the manufactured housing industry by advocating for new safety laws, providing affordable housing for thousands of Iowa citizens, and serving as a source of inspiration for other family-owned businesses in their community.

 Curt and Norma Hames met in Fort Leonard Wood, Missouri in 1955 at a base for the US Army when Norma was a Corporal.
 They were married in 1957.
 Before starting their own business, Curt and Norma and their children – Troy, Barbara and Cynthia – did a 2 year tour of duty in Bangkok, Thailand during the Vietnam War.
 After Curt retired as Command Sargent Major in 1969, Curt used his family ties in southern Missouri to partner with an old friend who was looking to franchise a mobile home dealership.
-Curt accepted the offer and moved him, his wife Norma, and their three kids Marion, Iowa.
+Curt accepted the offer and moved him, his wife Norma, and their three kids to Marion, Iowa.
 While Curt and Norma always shared a passion for providing working class families with safe, affordable housing- they wouldn’t realize until much later how greatly they would end up impacting their new community.

 They used the $25,000 they had saved in the military and created Homestead Mobile Homes, which later would become Hames Mobile Homes.
 Having never worked in the housing industry (let alone start their own business), the odds were certainly stacked against them.
 A dozen or more “trailer dealers” already existed in the surrounding area and many businesses blatantly told Curt and Norma they were clueless and had no chance at success.
 Unfortunately, mobile home dealers were rather disreputable at the time.
 Most were closed on Sundays and through most of Iowa’s harsh winters; a rather large span of the year considering Iowa’s reputation for blizzards and below-freezing temperatures in November through February.
 When the other local dealerships were fully operating, many sellers were solely interested in making sales, not taking the time to match their customers with the right homes, a process Curt and Norma have always placed incredibly high value in.
 To put is simply, existing mobile home retailers had no problem sticking by their current status quo insisting, “We’ve always done it this way.”